Togohogo1-Archive/joshgone-music/docs/playlists.md

 Add a playlist

 This command will fail if a playlist with the same name already exists.
 Playlists can be stored as multiline text blocks with Discord formatting.
 Playlists are stored as plaintext and cannot be executed directly via a command.

+Playlists also must only contain alphanumeric characters + underscore, and the maximum number of playlists that can be stored is 500 with each playlist not being able to exceed 35 characters in length.

 #### Arguments